Dealing with Air Canada travel cancellations? Learn the different options that may be available to you under various consumer protection laws.

 Seeking a refund for a flight cancelled by Air Canada?

-If your flight was cancelled by Air Canada and you want to pursue a refund, here are some options to consider.
+If your flight was cancelled by Air Canada and you want to pursue a refund for the flight only and are not seeking compensation for additional travel costs, here are some options to consider.

 Step 1: Contact Air Canada